-Updated on: 2/25/2019The United States Department of Justice Thursday released a study indicating that nearly 10 percent of all prisoners of the state are sexually victimized during confinement.
+Updated on: 11/11/2019The United States Department of Justice Thursday released a study indicating that nearly 10 percent of all prisoners of the state are sexually abused or otherwise victimized during confinement.

 The study found that the victimization rate of inmates to be approximately 9.6 percent – almost twice the rate stated in a similar report from 2008.
 However, the previous study was based on a survey of inmates in both state and federal institutions, while this year’s is solely focused on the state level.

 Upon examining data from surveys of former prisoners, researchers found that a majority of the alleged victims were abused during their time in state prisons, but some occurred in local jails and halfway houses as well.

 Perhaps most concerning was the finding that episodes of violence practically went hand-in-hand with sexual abuse incidents.